The power of data: preventing and predicting pets’ diseases

 Our colleagues at the Pet Insight Project are connecting dogs’ behaviour data recorded through Whistle trackers with data from Banfield® Pet Hospital medical records to detect previously unseen patterns that could be early illness indicators.
 Thanks to a new feature, the Pet Insight Project team discovered that dogs with more than 500 seconds of daily scratching over 7 days are often dogs with dermatological issues.
 This helps owners seek veterinary care earlier, which means they can better care for their dogs.

-Waltham researchers teamed up with the Pet Insight Project and the Energetics lab at University of Aberdeen to determine the calorie burn of dogs while wearing Whistle devices.
+Waltham researchers teamed up with the Pet Insight Project and the Energetics lab at the University of Aberdeen to determine the calorie burn of dogs while wearing Whistle devices.
 Their work led to an improved Whistle Food Portion Calculator, translating a dog’s characteristics and activity into tailored portion recommendations to help keep dogs at a healthy weight.
 These recommendations are based on the dog’s age, breed, weight, and activity level or calories burned.
-These are crucial insights for owners at a time when 1 in 3 dogs in the US are overweight.
+These are crucial insights for owners at a time when 1 in 3 dogs in the US is overweight.

 Dog DNA tests: a key piece in the personalised pet healthcare puzzle